kevin456london/MyAARPMedicare/README.md

 ## Description

-MyAARPMedicare is a lightweight React-based sample application intended as a starter template for projects that manage and visualize personal healthcare expense items and receipts.
+<a href="https://www.myaarpmedicare.com.co">MyAARPMedicare</a> is a lightweight React-based sample application intended as a starter template for projects that manage and visualize personal healthcare expense items and receipts.
 This repository demonstrates a modular structure for small-to-medium React apps, with components for adding expenses, listing them, and showing receipts.
 While not connected to any live AARP systems or containing private data, the app is a helpful learning tool for developers creating administrative dashboards, expense trackers, or prototypes related to Medicare-style services.
 It includes clear contribution guidelines, test scaffolding, and a simple, approachable UI to help teams iterate quickly and safely.

 (Approx. 200 words)